 You must disable row-level replication support at the start of your procedure, and then reenable support at the end.
-This operation ensures that any updates that occur as a result of executing the procedure are not propagated to other sites.
+This operation ensures that any updates that occur because of executing the procedure are not propagated to other sites.
 Row-level replication is enabled and disabled by calling the following procedures, respectively: